circleci/circleci-docs/jekyll/_cci2/language-elixir.md

 *[Tutorials & 2.0 Demo Apps]({{ site.baseurl }}/2.0/tutorials/) > Language Guide: Elixir*

+This is an annotated `config.yml` for a demo Phoenix web application, which you can access at <https://github.com/CircleCI-Public/circleci-demo-elixir>.

-This guide will help you get started with an Elixir web application using Phoenix on CircleCI.
-If you’re in a rush, just copy the sample configuration below into a `.circleci/config.yml` in your project’s root directory and start building.
+If you're in a rush, just copy the configuration below into `.circleci/config.yml` in your project's root directory.
+Otherwise, we recommend reading through the whole configuration for a better understanding of CircleCI.

-## Overview

-Otherwise, we recommend reading our [walkthrough](#config-walkthrough) for a detailed explanation of our configuration.

 ## Sample Configuration